-Nancy Pico Campiglia has been defending licensees before the respective Florida regulatory agencies for more than 10 years.
+Nancy Pico Campiglia has been defending licensees before the respective Florida regulatory agencies since 2004.
 Prior to entering private practice, she served as General Counsel of Florida’s Department of Business and Professional Regulation (the “DBPR”), which licenses and regulates nearly a million Florida businesses and professionals.
 There, she managed the legal affairs of the agency, providing representation for approximately 28 regulated businesses and professions, including real estate licensees, appraisers, veterinarians, accountants (“CPA”), contractors (“CILB”), cosmetologists, community association managers (“CAM”), alcoholic beverage and tobacco establishments (“AB&T”), and hotels and restaurants.
 She is a former chief prosecutor for the Florida Real Estate Commission (“FREC”) and the Florida Real Estate Appraisal Board (“FREAB”), and a frequent lecturer on real estate licensing related matters.

 Bar Admissions: The Florida Bar